gabrielgborges/zenith-framework/README.md

 When developing medium-to-large-scale Unity projects, maintaining clean, modular, and scalable code becomes challenging.
 The Zenith Framework is built on principles derived from *Clean Architecture* to solve this problem, ensuring:

-- **Rapid Development:** Start your projects with a solid architecture that reduces setup time.
+- **Rapid Development:** Start your projects with a solid architecture and **ready-to-use systems**, reducing the setup time.
-- **Maintainability:** Easily locate and fix bugs or add new features without breaking existing functionality.
+- **Maintainability:** Easily locate and fix bugs.
-- **Scalability:** Expand your game systems seamlessly as your project grows.
+- **Scalability:** Expand your game systems and add new features without breaking existing functionality.
 - **Reusability:** Create reusable components that can speed up future projects.

 The framework utilizes **Component** and **ServiceLocator** architectures to keep your code decoupled and flexible.
 It emphasizes creating modular systems, enabling developers to replace or extend functionality without widespread code changes.